moq-wg/moq-transport/draft-lcurley-warp.md

 The media producer SHOULD send each segment as a unique stream to avoid head-of-line blocking.
 The media producer CAN send multiple segments over a single stream, for simplicity, when head-of-line blocking is desired.

 A segment is the smallest unit of delivery, as the tail of a segment can be safely delayed/dropped without decode errors.
-A future version of Warp will support layered coding (as another QUIC stream) to allow dropping or downscalling frames in the middle of a segment.
+A future version of Warp will support layered coding (additional QUIC streams) to enable dropping or downscalling frames in the middle of a segment.

 ## Prioritization
 Warp utilizes a stream priority scheme to deliver the most important content during congestion.